Joint Majorization-Minimization for Nonnegative CP and Tucker Decompositions under $\beta$-Divergences: Unfolding-Free Updates: Algorithms and Efficient Tensor Contractions

 \subsection{How to implement the contractions with einsum}

 We now explain concretely what we mean by \emph{einsum-based contractions}.
-The idea is to write the desired summation with explicit indices and to let an einsum backend (e.g., \texttt{numpy.einsum} or \texttt{opt\_einsum}) perform the contraction without forming any unfolding, Khatri--Rao product, or Kronecker product.
+The idea is to write the desired summation with explicit indices and to let an einsum backend (e.g., \texttt{numpy.einsum} or \texttt{opt\_einsum}) perform the contraction without forming any unfolding, Khatri-Rao product, or Kronecker product.

 To keep notation readable, we illustrate the pattern on third-order tensors.
 Complete recipes, including the joint-MM contractions, are listed in Appendix~\ref{app:einsum}.